Skip to main content

 Presentation: Gastroenterology updates

-What’s new in IBD Mabs, demystifying acronyms like MALS, understanding ultra-processed foods and other tips to help our awesome primary care whānau to gastro like a boss.
+What’s new in Inflammatory Bowel Disease and Monoclonal antibodies, demystifying acronyms like MALS, understanding ultra-processed foods and other tips to help our awesome primary care whānau to gastro like a boss.

 Bio: Zoë Raos